Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

 \end{itemize} The universal rigidity and affine localizability of $\left(\mathcal{G}_{vd},\bm{p}_{vd}\right)$ can be proved by analyzing the characteristic of $\bm{\Omega}_{vd}$ shown in Eq.~\eqref{eq:SM_VD_inhe}.
 Combining the proof sketch of Theorem~\ref{theo:VertexAddition} and \ref{theo:VD}, a similar process can be implemented, which is omitted here.
 To explain our method more clearly, an example is presented.

-\begin{exam}[Vertex Deletion] Using Algorithm~\ref{Algo:VertexAdd}, an affine formation framework shown in Fig.~\ref{fig:Exam_VD_Ori} is generated, where $\bm{p} = \left[8,0,0,8,-8,0,0,-8,9,-10,0,-12,11,1,14,-14,-7,-5\right]^T$, $v_7,~v_8,~v_9$ are outer nodes and $v_5,~v_6$ are inner nodes.
-To remove an outer node (e.g., $v_9$), Theorem~\ref{theo:VD} is directly applied.
-After calculating, the eigenvalues of the stress matrix are $0,0,0,0.107,0.398,0.91,1.82,4.77$, which demonstrates the universal rigidity and affine localizability of the obtained framework without $v_9$, as shown in Fig.~\ref{fig:Exam_VD_ON}.
+\begin{exam}[Vertex Deletion] Using Algorithm~\ref{Algo:VertexAdd}, a HAF is generated as shown in Fig.~\ref{fig:Exam_VD_Ori}, where $\bm{p} = \left[8,0,0,8,-8,0,0,-8,9,-10,0,-12,11,1,14,-14,-7,-5\right]^T$, $v_7,~v_8,~v_9$ are outer nodes and $v_5,~v_6$ are inner nodes.
+To remove an outer node (e.g., $v_9$), Theorem~\ref{theo:VD} is directly applied, and the weights are updated as shown in Fig.~\ref{fig:Exam_VD_ON}.
+The eigenvalues of the stress matrix are $0,0,0,0.107,0.398,0.91,1.82,4.77$, which demonstrate the universal rigidity and affine localizability of the obtained framework without $v_9$.
 To verify the strategy of deleting an inner node, take the removal of $v_5$ as an example.
-After removing all edges connected to $v_5$, the graph is shown in Fig.~\ref{fig:Exam_VD_INC}.
-Obviously, the rigidity of framework is destroyed.
+After removing all edges connected to $v_5$, the framework is shown in Fig.~\ref{fig:Exam_VD_INC}.
+Obviously, the rigidity of HAF is destroyed.
 To repair the universal rigidity and affine localizability, the second and third step, S2 and S3, are executed.
 We choose $v_6$ to inherit the role of $v_5$, so that the hierarchical relationship between vertices is reconstructed, as presented in Tab.~\ref{tab:Hierarchy}.
 The final framework is shown in Fig.~\ref{fig:Exam_VD_IN}, and the eigenvalues of the corresponding stress matrix obtained from \eqref{eq:SM_VD_inhe} are $0,0,0,0.204,0.36,1.19,1.38,4.87$.
-In a word, the effectiveness of our proposed approached in reconstructing a universally rigid and affinely localizable framework has been validated.
+Accordingly, the effectiveness of our proposed approached in reconstructing a HAF has been validated.

 \end{exam}